-"The goal of this training is to engage community leaders in a discussion of federal budget priorities and Pentagon spending.
-Our vision is to shift the public dialog from one that assumes increased Pentagon spending to an in-depth discussion of how our real interest in long-term security might be better served by investing in human services and education.
-We believe the only way to accomplish this goal is to mobilize thousands of everyday people into the debate by building the knowledge and confidence to become engaged in budget discussions within families, organizations, communities, faith communities and the broader public.
+"The goal of this training is to engage community leaders in a discussion of federal budget priorities, Pentagon spending, and defense transition.
+Our vision is to shift the public dialogue from one that assumes increased Pentagon spending to an in-depth discussion of how our real interest in long-term security might be better served by investing in human services, education and manufacturing for civilian use.
+We believe the only way to accomplish these goals is to mobilize thousands of everyday people into the debate by building the knowledge and confidence to become engaged in budget discussions within families, organizations, communities, faith communities and the broader public.
+And to spark the planning needed to support the workers, their families and communities as they transition from dependency on defense contracts to civilian needs production.
 We hope this training will give you the tools to begin this process."